The Fly (1958 film)

-The Fly is a 1958 American science fiction horror film and the first installment in The Fly film series.
-The film was produced and directed by Kurt Neumann and stars David Hedison, Patricia Owens, Vincent Price, and Herbert Marshall.
+The Fly is a 1958 American science fiction horror film directed and produced by Kurt Neumann and distributed by 20th Century Fox.
 The screenplay by James Clavell is based on the 1957 short story of the same name by George Langelaan.
+The film stars David Hedison (in his first leading role), Patricia Owens, Vincent Price, and Herbert Marshall.

 The film tells the story of a scientist who is transformed into a grotesque human–fly hybrid after a common house fly enters unseen into a molecular transporter with which he is experimenting, resulting in his atoms being combined with those of the insect.
-The film was released in CinemaScope with color by Deluxe by 20th Century Fox.
-It was followed by two black-and-white sequels, Return of the Fly (1959) and Curse of the Fly (1965).
-A remake directed by David Cronenberg was released in 1986.
+The film was released in CinemaScope by Fox, with color by Deluxe.
+It was originally as a double feature with Space Master X-7.

+The first installment in the The Fly film series, the film was followed by two sequels, Return of the Fly (1959) and Curse of the Fly (1965).
+A remake directed by David Cronenberg was released in 1986, itself followed by a 1989 sequel.

 Plot

-In Montreal, Quebec, scientist André Delambre is found dead with his head and arm crushed in a hydraulic press.
-Although his wife Hélène confesses to the crime, she refuses to provide a motive, and begins acting strangely.
+In Montreal, scientist André Delambre is found dead with his head and arm crushed in a hydraulic press.
+His wife Hélène confesses to the crime but refuses to provide a motive, and begins acting strangely.
 In particular, she is obsessed with flies, including a supposedly white-headed fly.
 André's brother, François, lies and says he caught the white-headed fly.
-Thinking he knows the truth, Hélène explains the circumstances of André's death.
+Thinking he knows the truth, Hélène asks François to bring the police inspector in charge of the case, Charas, so that she can explain the circumstances of André's death to them both.

 In flashback, André, Hélène, and their son Philippe are a happy family.
 André has been working on a matter-transporter device called the disintegrator-integrator.
-He initially tests it only on small, inanimate objects, such as a newspaper, but he then proceeds to living creatures, including the family's pet cat (which fails to reintegrate, but can be heard meowing somewhere) and a guinea pig.
+He initially tests it only on small, inanimate objects, such as a newspaper, before proceeding to living creatures, including the family's pet cat (which fails to reintegrate, but can be heard meowing somewhere) and a guinea pig.
 After he is satisfied that these tests are succeeding, he builds a man-sized pair of chambers.

 One day, Hélène, worried because André has not come up from the basement lab for a couple of days, goes down to find André with a black cloth draped over his head and a strange deformity on his left hand.
-Communicating only with typed notes and knocking, André tells Hélène that he tried to transport himself, but that a fly was caught in the chamber with him, which resulted in the mixing of their atoms.
-Now, he has the head and left arm of a fly; and the fly has his miniature head and left arm, though he keeps his mind.
+Communicating only with typed notes and knocking (once for "Yes", twice for "No"), André tells Hélène that he tried to transport himself, but that a fly was caught in the chamber with him, which resulted in the mixing of their atoms.
+Now, he has the head and left arm of a fly, though he retains his human mind.
+Conversely, the fly has a miniature version of his head and left arm.